 This may take some practice.
 As you draw, look at the areas that are being auto selected.

-You will notice parts of your subject that are the same colour, tone or texture are being selected.
+You will notice parts of your subject that are the same color, tone or texture are being selected.

 This is why it’s important to choose a photo where your subject doesn’t blend into the background.